romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/_index.en.md

 ## Criteria

 In order to pass the exam, you must score more than 70 (unspecified) points.
-Criterion will be a minimum threshold of **70/100** points, unless conditions change in preparation.
+Criterion will be a minimum threshold of **72/100%**, unless conditions change in preparation.

 ### Draft plan